 - Pano Modes & Quick Shots

 So yeah, the original Mini isn’t even on the same wavelength as the Mini 2.
 If you’re on the fence between the two, the Mini 2 offers so much more for not much more money.

 Now, hold up, you might be thinking, I’ve also heard of the SE, what’s the difference?
 Yeah, that threw me off too when I was shopping.

 The ONLY difference is that the SE version lacks 4k.
 It can only shoot at 2.7k/30fps while the standard Mini 2 shoots 4k/30fps.
 If you are NEVER going to touch video, the SE is a solid choice, but I’d still recommend getting the Mini 2 instead to have that extra flexibility.

-Alright, so now that you’ve read this gigantic wall of text, I want to talk about WHY I choose the Mini 2 in the first place and why I still think it’s the best starter drone even in 2023.
+Alright, so now that you’ve read this gigantic wall of text, I want to talk about WHY I choose the Mini 2 in the first place and why I still think it’s the best starter drone even in 2024.

 The biggest reason was just that I was on a budget.
 I write about cameras for a living, so while I’m not necessarily living on the streets, I’m certainly not living large either.
 Buying a shiny Mavic 3 for 5x the price didn’t make sense, especially because I wasn’t even sure if I was going to enjoy aerial photography.
 Why buy an uber-expensive option when I can dip my feet in with the cheaper one?

 The second reason, to be honest, is size.
 Like I mentioned earlier, any long-time readers of this site will know that I am obsessed with small camera setups.
 With a small camera, I feel like I’m more likely to go out and shoot because it’s not a pain-in-the-butt (or wrist, rather lol) to lug around.

 I put forth that same logic when it came to drone shopping.
 Taking this thing outside and getting it into the air is effortless.

 In light of both those reasons, I really do think the Mini 2 is pretty much the cheapest drone you can buy without falling into the “toy” category.
 This thing isn’t going to take 8k video or shoot 25mp stills, but it’s perfectly capable of putting out amazing results in the right hands (I know people who started shooting professionally with it).

 I really wanted to dabble in drones without spending a lot of money or buying a glorified children’s toy, so that lead me to the Mini 2.